-This is quite common an affects due to high intake of coffee.
+This is quite common and affects due to the high intake of coffee.
 Research that focused on older people showed that there was a development of incontinence.
 This was seen in people that have healthy bladders.

-Once you notice that there is frequent urination after taking coffee frequently then when you have not taken it be alarmed.
+Once you notice that there is frequent urination after taking coffee more frequently than when you have not taken it, be alarmed.
 Cut down your intake and monitor if the symptoms will improve.

 Rhabdomyolysis which refers to damaged fiber entering the bloodstream is a serious condition.
 It causes kidney failure.
 It is caused by trauma, drug abuse, muscle strain and bites from poisonous snakes can also be caused by a large amount of coffee intake.
 If one consumes a large dosage of caffeine within a short period could lead to the risk of rhabdomyolysis.
 You should limit your intake to just 250mg per day.